Werris Creek railway station: Description

 The area to the north of the RRR today comprises the Australian Railway Monument, a bitumen-paved car park and an Australian native plant garden on the eastern (main platform) side.
 The plant types in the garden include a predominance of grevilleas.
 This new garden has been developed over the past decade with volunteer labour.

 Condition

 As at 19 August 2009, (Railway Monument & landscaping proposal) According to the Statement of Heritage Impact (2004) and the Archaeological Assessment (2004), the site has the potential to contain disturbed archaeological deposits of unknown, but potentially low-moderate significance.
 The potential for intact, undetected sub-surface deposits relating to indigenous occupation is considered to be low.

-The station buildings have a high level of integrity and retain a good level of intactness with some modifications in recent decades (including for example changes to the refreshment room for use as a museum).
+The station buildings are integrous and intact with some modifications in recent decades (including for example changes to the refreshment room for use as a museum).
 As a precinct, Werris Creek is an outstanding intact place.